TeXUsersGroup/tugboat/capsules/crossref/README-process.txt

 - ensure that tbPREVNcapsule.txt is up to date, without /members/ urls.

-- clean existing files, e.g., rm crossref/dir*/tbNNN*.* assuming the
-current issue NNN's files have been saved in dir3.uploaded as above.
+- clean existing files, assuming the current issue NNN's files have been saved in dir3.uploaded as above: rm crossref/dir*/tbNNN*.*  # should be nothing there

 - in capsules/Makefile, change crossref_iss to the desired number PREVN.